kjolley/BIGSdb_documentation/submissions.rst

 Sanger sequencing should normally have forward and reverse trace files attached.

-Files can be added tot he submission by clicking the 'Browse' button in the 'Supporting files' section.
+Files can be added to the submission by clicking the 'Browse' button in the 'Supporting files' section.

 .. image:: /images/submissions/submission11.png